openHPI/xikolo-video-player/CONTRIBUTING.md

 ### Pull request

-Please make pull requests to the `dev` branch.
+Please make pull requests to the `main` branch.

 Add a title and a description.
 In the description, illustrate first what your code will change.